How to Help During COVID-19

 Out of an abundance of caution for our volunteers, patients and workforce, Seattle Children’s is unable to bring volunteers into the hospital at this time.

-Refer to our COVID high-priority funding needs for financial gifts, as well as the options for providing safety masks and supporting our workforce and patient families with meals and in-kind gifts.
+Please refer to our COVID high-priority funding needs for financial gifts, or consider supporting our workforce and patient families with meals and in-kind gifts.

 Seattle Children’s isn’t accepting blood donations onsite, although we encourage anyone who is able to donate blood to contact Bloodworks Northwest at 800-398-7888.
 Bloodworks Northwest is a blood bank and medical research institute that serves 90 hospitals in western Washington and Oregon, including Seattle Children’s.